Not sure why your products are set to have a high source price? Read this article to understand the reason

-When our system cannot scrap the information from the source listing whether it is the price, shipping days, or the item's condition, it adds, as a protection, the sum of 133 to the source price (depends on your store currency).
+When our system cannot scrap the information from the source listing whether it is the price, shipping days, or the item's condition, it adds, as a protection, the sum of 133 to the source price (depending on your store currency).

 In most of cases it happens when the data is missing in the source site or when an item is indeed out of stock.